danielscarvalho/speed-robot/README.md

 ##

 ---
-Next step is to wrapp it for common users installation and usage!
+The next step is to wrap it up for the everyday user's installation and usage!